 There are three common types of scoliosis:

-- Congenital scoliosis is a congenital defect caused by a bone abnormality at birth.
+- Congenital scoliosis: a congenital condition caused by a bone abnormality at birth

 UT Health San Antonio Main Campus - Medical Center